itailang/poster_guide/README.md

 ### Creation process
 I recommend preparing the poster in a coarse-to-fine manner.
 First, set the poster size as explained above.
 Then, make a coarse draft by roughly placing the visuals you want to include.
 Continue with adding text and refining the location and size of the visuals.
 Finally, polish the poster by verifying alignment, sizing, and font type.
 Also, proofread the text and fix any typos or grammatical issues.

+### Printing
+Usually, the conference organizers arrange a local printing offer.
+I recommend using this service rather than printing the poster in the home country.
+The local printing office produces the poster in the designated size and saves the commute to the conference location.

+## Presenting the poster
+The poster is allocated to a time slot during the conference with a preparation period before.
+I recommend hanging it as soon as possible.
+It can increase your work's exposure, as people commonly come and discuss existing posters even before the session starts.

+Check if the conference organizers provide materials to hang up the poster.
+Typically, pins are available on the presentation board.
+In any case, I recommend bringing double-sided duct tape and using it instead.

+A poster session is about two hours long, in which you are going to talk most of the time.
+Try to coordinate with a co-author for backup or for presenting in parallel.
+Also, bring something to drink to keep on talking.

+Lastly, presenting a poster is an experience you would most likely want to remember and share.
+Make sure to have someone taking pictures!

 ## Additional Resources